Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional UConn Insights & Trends

-- UConn has a 9-1 record against the spread while going 8-2 overall in its past 10 games.
+- UConn has a 9-1 record against the spread while going 8-2 overall over its last 10 contests.

+- In their past 10 games, the Huskies have gone over the total four times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.